Earl Sweatshirt: 2014–2015: I Don't Like Shit, I Don't Go Outside, Solace, and separation from Odd Future

-On January 5, 2015, Kgositsile released a song titled silenceDArapgame with professional skateboarder Nakel Smith under the moniker Hog Slaughta Boyz.
+On January 5, 2015, Kgositsile released a song titled silenceDArapgame with professional skateboarder Na-Kel Smith under the moniker Hog Slaughta Boyz.

-On March 16, 2015, The pre-order for Kgositsile's second studio album, titled: I Don't Like Shit, I Don't Go Outside appeared on the iTunes Store, without prior announcement.
-On March 17, 2015, Kgositsile released a music video for the song "Grief".
+On March 16, 2015, The pre-order for Kgositsile's second studio album, titled: I Don't Like Shit, I Don't Go Outside appeared on the iTunes Store without prior announcement.
+On March 17, 2015, he released a music video for the song "Grief".

 The digital version of the full album was released on March 22, 2015; the physical version was released later on April 14, 2015.
 A later music video for the song "Off Top" was released on August 7, 2015.
 Kgositsile stated in an interview with NPR that his record label gave him no notice they would release the album.
 He says he considers this his first album because he feels he can "back up everything, the good and the bad".

-On April 28, 2015, a ten-minute track named "Solace" was released via YouTube and has gained much attention; gaining more than 100,000 views on YouTube in 24 hours.
-He stated to NPR that he was making an album called "Solace" inspired by his mother; however, many believe it is instead an extended play.
-The project has not been addressed fully.
-It was widely debated if Kgositsile left Odd Future or not.
-It seems he confirmed he had left through his Twitter on May 28, 2015, by tweeting "No sympathy for male virgins who're in their feelings about Tyler pointing out and solidifying the obvious" after Tyler, the Creator tweeted what everyone thought was the disbandment of Odd Future, although Tyler denies an Odd Future disbandment.
-Earl did not appear at Camp Flog Gnaw 2015 on November 14, 2015.
-Many speculated that Tyler, the Creator did not invite Earl to perform at the Carnival because of a feud or conflict between the two.
-However, Tyler tweeted the day after the carnival "Thebe and I are fine by the way".
+On April 28, 2015, a ten-minute track named "Solace" was released on YouTube via an account called dar Qness; the video garnered significant attention, gaining more than 100,000 views in 24 hours.
+Earl stated to NPR that he was making an album called "Solace" inspired by his mother, however the project has also been categorized as an EP.
+The project never received an official release.

+By early 2015, speculation was growing that Kgositsile had left Odd Future, a rumour which he confirmed via Twitter on May 28, 2015, by tweeting "No sympathy for male virgins who're in their feelings about Tyler pointing out and solidifying the obvious."
+This was in response to a Tyler, the Creator tweet that was thought by many to be an announcement of Odd Future's disbandment, although Tyler denied this interpretation.
+Subsequently, Earl did not appear at Camp Flog Gnaw in 2015, which many speculated to be due to a conflict between himself and Tyler.
+However, Tyler tweeted the day after the festival "Thebe and I are fine by the way," seemingly dismissing the rumour.